mkam/terraform-cts-hello/README.md

 ## Consul-Terraform-Sync Test Module - Hello

-This Terraform module creates two text files, a static file and a file that has a greeting for each Consul service.
+This Terraform module creates multiple text files, a static file and a file for each Consul service.
 This is used to test [Consul Terraform Sync](https://www.consul.io/docs/nia).
 It is especially useful for test cases where a task is applied but the services variable is not initiated.

 ## Feature

-This module uses the `local` Terraform provider to create one file with `Hello!` as the content and one with `Hello, <Consul service name>!` for each Consul service.
+This module uses the `local` Terraform provider to create one file `greetings.txt` with `Hello!` as the content and a file for each Consul service `greetings_<Consul service name>.txt` with `Hello, <Consul service name>!` as the content.

 ## Requirements